Molly Watman pictured above, as part of Elle Magazine’s #THISIS30 Campaign

 - Fill the Box

 You’ve been collecting, haven’t you.
 Samples of expensive products, drugstore junk, a cleanser you really hoped would be perfect but leaves you feeling dehydrated, stuff you got from your hotel stay last year…the list goes on.
-As we age, our skin reacts more sensitively to chemicals in our skincare.
+As we age, our skin reacts more sensitively to artificial ingredients in our skincare.
 We don’t have the quick recovery of our youth, the elasticity, the plentiful moisture.
 Put all the junk in a box, and use only high quality products, simpler and fewer is better.

-Recommendations for starting Chemical-Free Skincare
+Recommendations for Starting Holistic Skincare

 - Reassess Your Nutrition